Tpikl/QuestLog/README.md

 ## Setup
 ### Install

-Installation steps necessary to run the project.
+Installation steps necessary to run the project.\
+Execute these steps before the Run commands below.

 .Net Api:
 ```bash